Skip to main content

 The real all-in monthly cost

-Headlines: Roam entry-level plan is $450–$550/month plus protection; buying outright is $0/month plus a $30,000+ cash outlay.
-The “$0 payment” framing misses two big line items most buyers overlook — amortized depreciation (your car is losing value every month whether you sell or not) and opportunity cost (the capital tied up in the vehicle isn't earning returns elsewhere).
+The headline numbers look extreme: a Roam entry-level plan is $450 to $550 per month plus protection, while buying outright is $0 per month after a roughly $31,640 cash outlay.
+The “$0 payment” framing misses two big costs that most buyers overlook.
+The first is amortised depreciation — the car is quietly losing value every month whether you sell it or not.
+The second is opportunity cost — the capital you tied up in the car isn't earning returns elsewhere.
+Once those are included, the monthly gap narrows a lot.

 • Monthly vehicle payment